By Ronnie Ann Himmel

 My heart goes out to anyone who has been unemployed for a long time.
 It’s hard enough getting hired in this job market, but when the months drag on, it feels even harder.
 And it’s easy to lose hope.

-I’ve been in the hiring seat many times and, over the years, learned from the stories of discouraged job seekers who come to me for advice on Career Nook.
+I’ve been in the hiring seat many times and, over the years, learned from the stories of discouraged job seekers who come to me for advice.
 But added to that is my own experience of looking for jobs (more than once) after being out of work for a long time.
 I remember all too well how that feels.

 I wish there were an easy, sure-fire method for anyone who has been unemployed a long time, but unfortunately there isn’t.
 Still, there are things that a job seeker can do to greatly improve his or her chances.

 Good question.
 Here’s my take on it.
 As someone who has done many phone screenings, you are being called because you have something the employer thinks might work well for them.